-04 January 2019 by Scott M. Graffius ☕️ 2 minute read
+04 January 2019 by Scott M. Graffius ☕️ 1 minute read

-Typically, many things need to be in place and go right in order for change (such as a project) to be successful.
+Typically, many things need to be in place and go right in order for change such as a project to be successful.
 Based on the Knoster Model for Managing Complex Change, the image above identifies five elements—vision, skills, incentives, resources, and action plan—which are required for effective change.
-As shown, without all five components, the outcome is less than successful.
-You may find the model to be helpful when thinking about a new project.
+Examples follow.

 A higher resolution version of the Change Management Model image is available here.

 You're invited to find out more about Scott:

 - Find out about his speaking engagements,

 - See and like his author page at Amazon,

 - See and like his video channel at Vimeo, and

 - Visit the website for his business — Exceptional PPM and PMO Solutions.

 And connect with Scott on social: